On Air Now

 Answer: Protecting the United Kingdom

-Why: Each landmark you have found (Buckingham Palace, Blackpool Tower, University of Cambridge, Edinburgh Castle, Giants Causeway, Stone Henge and Principality Stadium) has been replaced by an animal on the map.
+Why: Each landmark you have found (Buckingham Palace, Blackpool Tower, University of Cambridge, Edinburgh Castle, Giants Causeway, Stone Henge and Principality Stadium) have been replaced by an animal on the map.